circuitnet/CircuitNet/README.md

 Test results, including visualizations and report, are saved in /work_dir by default.

-The default setting use GPU, and if you don't have one, add "--cpu" argument.
+**The default setting use GPU, and if you don't have one, add "--cpu" argument.**

 For example:
 ```python
 python train.py --args args/train.json --cpu
 ```

+## Change Log.

+- 2023/9/13

+  First release.

+- 2023/9/20

+  Update to ensure compatibility with Windows and CPU.